navikt/rina-irsync/README.md

 CPI_PASSWORD=NotMe567
 ```

-## Running on Linux, Windows, Mac
+## Running on Linux, Windows

-We release native apps for Ununtu (x64), Windows (x64) and Mac (Apple Silicon).
+We release native apps for Ununtu (x64), Windows (x64).
 You can download the latest release from the [releases page].

-We only test Windows and Mac.
+We only test Windows.
 If the Ubuntu version does not work, please file an issue.

 ## Notes

-This app requires the HTTPS scheme to be used for the CPI URL.
+We don't need notes...